 - Breathing in Chronic Heart Failure: Elucidating the mechanisms of pulmonary compensation.

 - Alveolar Fluid Clearance in Chronic Heart Failure.

 - Refining and testing a promising new peptide for the prevention and treatment of Acute Lung Injury (ALI).

 - Multi-disciplinary care: exploring the ways in which team members working across disciplines care for a single child with cancer.

-Dr Ann Harrington is a Senior Lecturer in the School of Nursing and Midwifery, Flinders University.
-She has thirty six years of extensive clinical and teaching experience in health and higher education and nursing, with her PhD expertise in the area of palliative care and spiritual care.
+Ann Harrington is Associate Professor, Health Care for the Older Person in the School of Nursing & Midwifery and has had thirty eight years of extensive clinical and teaching experience in health and higher education institutions in New South Wales and South Australia.
+She currently teaches students in both the undergraduate and post graduate programs in the areas of qualitative research designs (including ethnography, phenomenology, philosophical hermeneutics, case study) palliative care and spirituality.

 - Chair, Spirituality & Health Conference Australia Inc

 - Member, SA & NT Dementia Training Study Centre (Alzheimer's Australia SA)

 - Member, Palliative Care Council of SA (Nursing proxy)